Northern Ireland is fearful, as Boris Johnson threatens the E.U. over Brexit

 “Now the government has decided to go back on the compromise and, again, that is hugely destabilizing,” he said.

-Queen’s University Belfast Professor Katy Hayward said, “We should be familiar with this by now, the stirring up of a political storm over Northern Ireland and its place after Brexit, but we are no less weary of it.”
+Queen’s University Belfast professor Katy Hayward said, “We should be familiar with this by now, the stirring up of a political storm over Northern Ireland and its place after Brexit, but we are no less weary of it.”

 During the Troubles, more than 3,500 were killed, more than half of them civilians.